top of page

 How Real Sunlight Therapy Supports SAD Treatment

-Light therapy has become a well-known approach to managing SAD symptoms, but real sunlight therapy offers unique benefits that artificial light sources cannot fully replicate.
+Light therapy has become a well-known approach to managing SAD symptoms, but real sunlight therapy offers unique benefits that other artificial light sources cannot fully replicate.
 Real sunlight provides a full spectrum of light wavelengths, including ultraviolet (UV) and infrared, which influence vitamin D production and circadian rhythm regulation.

 Key Benefits of Real Sunlight Therapy

-• Improves mood naturally by boosting serotonin levels
+• Improves mood naturally by boosting serotonin levels.

-• Regulates sleep cycles through melatonin balance
+• Regulates sleep cycles through melatonin balance.

-• Supports vitamin D synthesis essential for overall health
+• Supports vitamin D synthesis, essential for overall health.

-• Enhances energy and alertness during daylight hours
+• Enhances energy and alertness during daylight hours.

 Rudding Park (Yorkshire) Real Sunlight Therapy Space